Curious facts you need to know before moving to Spain

 If you will be living in one of the autonomous regions above such as Cataluña, you might find it harder to adapt to the local language because the dialect might have major dominance.

 In addition, although English is taught in school, it is not an official language.
-In most places such as shops, supermarkets or restaurants, you might find it very hard to communicate if you don´t understand Spanish.
+In most places such as shops, supermarkets, or restaurants, you might find it very hard to communicate if you don´t understand Spanish.

 3. Nothing gets done in August

-This is a somehow exaggerating way to express the fact that August is the most common month people have vocations.
+This is a somehow exaggerated way to express the fact that August is the most common month people have vocations.
 It is hard to get the paperwork done because governmental offices and schools are usually on vacation in August.
 It would be hard to even contact the entity.

 Somehow, this expression is like a stereotype because more and more Spanish companies do not give vacations in August.
 However, most people still use their vacation quota in August to rest on the beaches and spend time with families.